 You can contact the Office of the Data Protection Commission by emailing firstname.lastname@example.org or by telephone at 01 7650100 / 1800 437 737.

-Further information is also available on the dedicated website GDPR and You.
+Further information is also available on the dedicated website Your Data - Data Protection Commission.